 For now, the vehicle is still in the research stage while it continues to provide the designers and engineers insights into the design process' full potential.
 And in doing so it might just solve some of the complex weight challenges when sending such crafts further into space.

-To find out more about Fusion 360.
+Find out more about Fusion 360.